Stephen Hunt (footballer, born 1981): Ipswich Town

 On 8 November 2013, Hunt signed a short-term deal with Ipswich Town.
 He made his debut for Ipswich the following day on 9 November, in a 2–3 away win over Blackpool at Bloomfield Road.
 He made 24 appearances during his first season at the club without scoring.

 On 30 June 2014, Hunt signed a further one-year deal with Ipswich.
 He made his first appearance of the 2014–15 season on 18 October, starting in a 1–1 draw with Blackburn Rovers.
 He featured less regularly over the course of the season due to the form of wingers Paul Anderson and Jay Tabb.
 He made 19 appearances during the season, helping Ipswich reach the Championship play-offs.
 He left Ipswich following the end of the season after the club did not offer him a new deal.

 Coventry City

 On 8 January 2016, Hunt signed a short-term deal with League 1 promotion chasing side Coventry City after a short spell as a free agent.
 He made 5 appearances for the club during the remainder of the season.

 He retired from playing football at the end of the 2015–16 season.

-He has since founded his own football agency, and looks after the needs of a whole host of players across the UK and Europe.
+He has since founded his own football agency and now represents and manages the careers of a wide range of players across the UK and Europe as their agent and intermediary in contract negotiations and transfers.